clarkfitzg/phd_research/milestones/proposals.md

 ## 2. Data Description

-For this milestone I'll define precisely what a data description consists of, which I'll focus on, and how they can be extended.
-This makes the starting point of my research much more concrete.
+__Outcome__ _Precise definition of what a data description consists of, which data sources I'll focus on, and how they can be extended._

+This will make the starting point of my research much more concrete.
+I currently have in mind the vague idea that every interesting statistic related to the data description has been computed and is available ahead of time.

+### Prerequisites

+Analyzing a corpus of R code would help justify the data sources that I choose to focus on.
+It would also show me the dominant patterns in data access, ie. how many people actually iterate through a database cursor?
+How much R code is focused on data frames and how much is focused on matrices?
+How do the programs use the structure in their data, and what can be prepared ahead of time?

+On the other hand, a corpus of open source R code is a biased sample, because private code is probably much more likely to access private data warehouses.

+### Description

+For parallel programming on large data sets we would like to know physical characteristics of the system:

+- __IO throughput__ How many MB/sec can the source deliver the data?
+- __IO latency__ How long does it take before the source begins to deliver the data?
+- __Splittable__ Can the source provide the data split up in chunks?
+- __Parallel__ Does the support multiple parallel read requests?

-Files and databases seem like the most commonly used sources of data in my experience.
+Flat files and databases seem like the most commonly used sources of large tabular data in my experience.
 I've already looked at these in the sense of Hive databases and flat text files.
+For tabular data, we would like to
+know:

+- __dimensions__ the number of rows and columns.
+Then we can determine whether there will be obvious memory issues and preallocate arrays.
+- __data types__ boolean, float, character, etc. Specifying this avoids errors that can rise when inferring from text.
+- __factor levels__ possible values for categorical data.
+   Then we can preserve this information even if one value is rare and doesn't always appear in the data.
+- __randomization__ has the data already been intentionally randomized?
+   If it's random then we can easily statistically sample by reading the first rows.
+- __sorted__ is the data sorted on a column?
+This allows streaming computations based on groups of this column.
+- __layout__ are multiple files used?
+If each file stores data corresponding to some unit, ie. one file per day and we do a computation for each day then parallelization is natural across files.
+- __index__ does data come from a database with an index?
+   Then data elements can be efficiently acccessed by index.
+- __offsets__ knowing a numeric array with `n` rows and `p` columns is stored in column major order potentially allows more efficient reads of subsets of the data.

 One general form of data is just text coming through UNIX `stdin`.
 This equates to a `read.table()` or `scan()`.
 It's the same interface that Hive